June 9, 2014

 Is anything really going to change for the student?

-I have the privilege of partnering with some of the best administrators in the country, helping to fill SLP vacancies with high quality talent.
+I have the privilege of partnering with some of the best administrators in the country, helping to fill SLP vacancies with high-quality talent.
 After years of conversations about moving students forward, I feel that I’ve honed in on the real question they’re interested in.

 How do we make these macro changes relevant to special education and the kids we serve?
 How do we effect real change within our program to see student growth in general education?

-Common Core and general education.
+Common Core & general education

 IEPs are generated to determine what general education should look like for the individual child, given the realities of growth for a year of school.
 Everyone’s plan will look different depending on their unique needs.